dominicegginton/spinner/README.md

 - Built in completion functions (Success, Failure, Warning, Information) ✔
 - Easily create your own custom Spinner animations
 - Use color to make your Spinners stand out 🎨
+- Use custom Spinner formats to make your the spinners truly work for your project

 ## Install
 To install within your Swift project add the GitHub url to your `Package.swift` file as a dependency.